 - Prerequisites

-- Manual Installation
+- · Manual Installation

 - Scripted Installation

+- Scales Environment considerations

-2.1 Prerequisites
+2.1.
+Prerequisites

-2.1.1 Sitecore Publishing Service Requirements
+2.1.1.
+Sitecore Publishing Service Requirements

 The Sitecore Publishing Service comes in a single ZIP archive that you can be execute directly after you have unpacked it.
 However, you should run the service under IIS because this gives greater configurability of, for example, host addresses and port binding.